Drew is a Photoshop wizard and someone who has millions of ideas, but no paper or pencil to jot them down.

 I will be using the above image of the Death Star and add it to the sky in the photo at the top.
 You can save them both and use them to practice this method.
 Feel to use your own pictures as well.

 Let's start with the Death Star.
 We can't just go and add it directly to the other photo.
 It would just look silly.
 The reason being is that there would be all of that black nothingness around it.
 We want to get rid of all that black surrounding it.

 - With the Magic Wand tool selected, click on the black area.
 You'll notice that all the black pixels will have been selected.
 Go ahead and delete this selection.
 This can be done by simply hitting the delete key on your keyboard.

-Adding to the Sky
+Step 3: Add the Image to the Sky

 - Copy and Paste using any method you wish.
 (Ctrl C and Ctrl V or Edit > Copy, then Edit > Paste) Paste the Death Star into the second image.

 Photoshop is great for editing the size of an image.
 It is also good to know that when you paste a new image into a document, it creates a new layer in your layer's palette.
 In the above image, a new layer was created and I renamed it.
 It is a good habit to rename your layers so you remember what is on them.
 Some projects can have over 20 layers and that's not even the maximum amount you can have!

 - You can resize an image with the Move Tool.
 Select the move tool and shrink it down using the handles (little boxes) around the image.
 Remember to hold SHIFT to constrain proportions!

-Get the Death Star to fit nicely into the sky.
+- Get the Death Star to fit nicely into the sky.
 Maybe rotate it a bit!

 You're not done.
 Just look at the photo.
 The Death Star is sticking out and doesn't even look like it belongs there!
 First, let's paint.
 Painting with the brush tool can help an object look more natural in a photo.

 - To select the same color as the sky, hold ALT and then click on the sky.
 Anywhere you want.
 This will select the color of the sky.

-Now, for this next step, you're going to want to select a layer's Thumbnail.
+- Select a layer's Thumbnail.
 Thumbnails are to the left of the layer name, and to the right of the eyeball.
 The thumbnail is the little image that is displayed for the layer.
 Right Click the Death Star's thumbnail and pick Select Pixels.
 This will select only the visible pixels on that layer.

-Go ahead and paint that Death Star by holding the mouse and dragging over it a few times.
+- Paint the Death Star by holding the mouse and dragging over it a few times.
 You will begin to notice a change in the color from its original image to a pale blue.

 There are two kinds of settings here.
 There's the Fill Opacity which deals more with the midtones, shadows, and highlights of an image.
 Then there is the Master Opacity, which governs everything else in the image.

 Messing with the opacity is fun and can come in handy if you don't want something to appear in a photo all the way.
 For this, set the master opacity to around 77% and the fill opacity to 55%.

-Then, for one last final touch up, switch the range to Midtones and give the Death Star one more swipe.
+- For one last final touch up, switch the range to Midtones and give the Death Star one more swipe.
 Give a little touch up on the left edge of it.
 If the image still doesn't seem to look right, change the opacities once more.